 Have a good time.
 Wear a costume.
 Enjoy what's happening in and around New Orleans.
 Explore all that New Orleans has to offer.
 Be respectful of our neighbors and remember you represent Tulane University.

+If consuming alcohol, know your limits and ensure at least one member of your party remains sober to look-out for everyone's safety.
 Louisiana's Open Container Law permits the consumption of alcoholic beverages in public; however, the container cannot be a can or glass.
 Before leaving a bar or club, pour your drink into a "to go" cup.
 It is also a good idea to alternate your drinks with water, so you can stay hydrated.
 If you have consumed too much alcohol, please do not drive.
 Take a cab or alternate transportation such as UBER to your destination instead.
 Driving under the influence can lead to severe penalties by police!

 Follow Instructions Given by Police.

 The New Orleans Police Department as well as Louisiana State troopers are among the best when it comes to crowd-control.
 They know exactly where the line is between acceptable and unacceptable behavior during Carnival.
 If a police officer gives you instructions, they are usually relative to a safe practice, an attempt to shield you from an unforeseen danger, and/or maintain a safe flow of pedestrian traffic as to prevent injuries or other problems.
-If you fail to comply with the officer's instructions, you will most likely be arrested.
+If you fail to comply with the officer's instructions, you could be arrested.
 Police must resolve conflicts quickly in order to get back on the street.